Coronavirus digest: SA scientists monitor new, rare COVID-19 variant | DW | 31.08.2021

 The United States has raised the travel risk alert for several European countries, including Germany, due to the high rate of COVID-19 cases in those counties.

-Switzerland, Estonia, North Macedonia and Azerbaijan, as well as Germany, have been listed in the level 4 category, meaning they are among the highest-risk destinations for travelers, according to the latest advisory from the US Centers for Disease Control (CDC).
+Switzerland, Estonia, North Macedonia and Azerbaijan, as well as Germany, have been listed in the Level 4 category, meaning they are among the highest-risk destinations for travelers, according to the latest advisory from the US Center for Disease Control (CDC).

 The Eastern Caribbean island nation of Saint Lucia has also been added to the list.